dozamo/dozamo.github.io/content/en/lfcs/networking/debian-network-config.md

 ---
+title: "Network config. on Debian (and Ubuntu older)"
-title: "Network Configuration on Debian (/etc/network/interfaces)"
+titleLink: "Network Configuration on Debian (and Ubuntu < 17.10) - /etc/network/interfaces)"
 description: "A practical guide for persistent network configuration on Debian and its derivatives using the /etc/network/interfaces file and the ifupdown package."
 weight: 50
 categories: ["Networking", "Operations Implementation"]